niuus/Snes9xRX/README.md

 up to 4GB of data, far more than a typical SNES cartridge could ever hold.

+## SATELLAVIEW (BS-X)

+To emulate the St. GIGA's satellite service and play its exclusive games, you're going to need the BIOS file now.
+While I recommend you to use the english translated (No DRM) version, you're free to use the japanese BIOS.

+The correct values for the file (English+No DRM) are:
+Size: 1.048.576 bytes
+CRC32: 8c573c7e
+MD5: 4ed9648505ab33a4daec93707b16caba
+SHA-1: 7996bd1c01b99800e0d5d34beff93db283784864

+Rename the file and its extension to "BS-X.BIN", then put it inside the "snes9xgx" folder at the root of the device.
+(SD or USB)

+Remember that the BIOS use is optional, though required for a good deal of the games and digital magazines.

+If you need a place to get the correct file, check the Links section down below, and visit the BS-X Project website.

 ## USB CONTROLLERS

 To enable the Speedlink Hornet Gamepad or the Xbox 360 (wired) controller,